slowmist/eos-bp-nodes-security-checklist/README-en.md

 ### 4. Host Security

-Protect BP Servers from being discovered and located in global scale network scans.
-Use most common ports such as 80, 443 or 22 as P2P/RPC ports instead of 9876/8888, which can effectively increase the attacker's cost to identify BPs.Note: setting the ports to totally random ports might also help.
+* Protect BP Servers from being discovered and located in global scale network scans.
+Use most common ports such as 80, 443 or 22 as P2P/RPC ports instead of 9876/8888, which can effectively increase the attacker's cost to identify BPs. **Note:** setting the ports to totally random ports might also help.
-Close irrelevant service ports and customize strict security rules on AWS or Google Cloud.
+* Close irrelevant service ports and customize strict security rules on AWS or Google Cloud.

-Change the default SSH port 22.
+* Change the default SSH port 22.
 Configure SSH to allow only private key authentication.
 Restrict SSH access to only authorized IP addresses of operations team.
+* In the case of ample budget, it is recommended to deploy excellent HIDS software to prevent the server from being hacked.

+## Contributors

+* HelloEOS
+* EOS Asia
+* EOSBIXIN
+* EOS Pacific
+* UnlimitedEOS
+* EOS Cannon
+* EOSPACE
+* Blockgenic
+* EOS Eco
+* EOSLaoMao
+* OneChain

+Thanks to these bps for participating in the node security test, they have accumulated valuable data for community safety.